Tallen258/final-cs1810/README.md

 - call to api COMPLETE
 - build filter function to filter between registered players

-- build html form to add regestered player and abilty to save local storage
+- build html form to add regestered player and abilty to save local storage    COMPLETE
 - build filter function to filter between registered players
 - build score table and score at moment
 - build score card funtionality deteriming who will win and who will lose.